Titanium(IV) hydride: Synthesis and stability

 TiH4, along with other unstable molecular titanium hydrides, (TiH, TiH2, TiH3 and polymeric species) has been isolated at low temperature following laser ablation of titanium.

 Structure

 It is suspected that within solid titanium(IV) hydride, the molecules form aggregations (polymers), being connected by covalent bonds.
 Calculations suggest that TiH4 is prone to dimerisation.
-This largely attributed to the electron deficiency of the monomer and the small size of the hydride ligands; which allows dimerisation to take place with a very low energy barrier as there is a negligible increase in inter-ligand repulsion.
+This is largely attributed to the electron deficiency of the monomer and the small size of the hydride ligands; which allows dimerisation to take place with a very low energy barrier as there is a negligible increase in inter-ligand repulsion.

 The dimer is a calculated to be a fluxional molecule rapidly inter-converting between a number of forms, all of which display bridging hydrogens.
 This is an example of three-center two-electron bonding.

 Monomeric titanium(IV) hydride is the simplest transition metal molecule that displays sd^{3} orbital hybridisation.